iamkirankumaryadav/Library/Data Analysis/Power BI.md

 ### 3. Power View
 - Create 250 + Charts
 - Presentation, Reports and Dashboards.
+- When you Get Data in Power BI Desktop and Click on `Load`, Data directly loads in Power View.

 ### 4. Power BI Service
 - Share your Reports with different peoples in team.